Top 18 Upcoming Indie Games You Need to Play (April 2026)

 15. WILL: Follow The Light

-This striking, realistic narrative adventure built in Unreal Engine 5 just added some excellent talent to its roster.
-With BAFTA winner Cissy Jones of Firewatch and Baldur's Gate 3 fame officially joining the cast alongside veterans like Debi Derryberry, the vocal performances are in incredibly safe hands.
 You play as Will, a lighthouse keeper navigating harsh, unforgiving northern waters aboard a sailing yacht in search of his missing son.
 The core gameplay focuses on solving environmental puzzles, managing your vessel, and uncovering a gripping mystery along a rugged coastline.
 Between the grounded water physics and the newly confirmed voice cast, this is shaping up to be a deeply atmospheric maritime thriller.

 16. inKONBINI: One Store.
 Many Stories

-This is easily my top cozy pick for the month. inKONBINI is a relaxing narrative simulation set in a 1990s Japanese convenience store.
+This is easily my top cosy pick for the month. inKONBINI is a relaxing narrative simulation set in a 1990s Japanese convenience store.
 You play as a college student manning the register, stocking shelves, and striking up meaningful conversations with a cast of regular customers.
 Instead of high stakes or complex resource management, the game focuses entirely on human connection, nostalgia, and finding quiet beauty in a daily routine.
-It looks like a beautifully grounded slice-of-life experience and the perfect chill cozy timesink to wrap up a busy month.
+It looks like a beautifully grounded slice-of-life experience and the perfect chill cosy timesink to wrap up a busy month.

 17. Regions of Ruin: Ruingate